sajedjalil/Patient-Chat/README.md

 - Lastly, run ```./insert_data.sh```
 - Configure the database connection parameters in settings.py

+## Knowledge Graph
+- Install Neo4j https://neo4j.com/download/ or use the server version
+- Specify the environment variables for connection in the .env file

 ## Testing
 - Run tests by ```python manage.py test```